-Cash management is the process of optimum utilization of cash for ensuring liquidity and profitability and includes proper collection, investment, and disbursement of cash.
+It is the process of optimum utilization of cash for ensuring liquidity and profitability and includes proper collection, investment, and disbursement of cash.
 Cash is the primary asset used by companies to settle their obligations on a regular basis.

-Objectives of Cash Management in Accounting
+Objectives of Cash Management

-Examples of Cash Management in Accounting
+Examples of Cash Management

-A computer manufacturing company Abc Limited, uses supplier Alpha & Co. to purchase raw materials.
+A computer manufacturing company, Abc Limited, uses supplier Alpha & Co. to purchase raw materials.
 Alpha & Co. has the policy of allowing credit of 30-days.
 Abc limited has $10 million in cash resources available and has to pay $2 million to Alpha & Co. after the 30-day period.
 However, after the 30-day period, it has an investment opportunity of $10 million.

 If the company can renegotiate its terms with suppliers allowing more period, the delay in payment will allow the company to use cash in the investment and then pay off the amount to Alpha & Co. at a later date from cash generated from other sources.
-Thus, by proper cash management, it can take investment opportunities as well as maintain the business operations.
+Thus, by proper cash management, it can take investment opportunities as well as maintain business operations.

 A Company has 120 days of inventory and receivables are due in 60 days.
 The payable terms are 30 days.
-The company will face a cash crunch as the funds are blocked in debtors and inventory and the payables are due in a lesser time span.
+The company will face a cash crunch as the funds are blocked in debtors and inventory, and the payables are due in a lesser time span.